danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 ### What is jOOQ?

-If you're unfamilar with jOOQ, it's a library that generates Java classes from your database structure, letting you write type safe queries.
+If you're unfamilar with [jOOQ](https://www.jooq.org/), it's a library that generates Java classes from your database structure, letting you write type safe queries.

 ### Why not use Hibernate?

 In my day-to-day work, and in other projects, I've used either Hibernate, or plain JDBC.

 For Hibernate specifically, I really dislike the following:
-- Doing anything more than a simple join seems overly complicated, for example when you start fetching associations which have their own associations.
+- Doing anything more than a simple join seems overly complicated, for example fetching associations which have their own associations.
 - Half the time you are trying to conjure the right combination of annotations to get Hibernate to produce the SQL you want, you end up just writing HQL anyway.
 - Once you learn these things, you can't apply the knowledge anywhere else - which I guess is true for lots of things, but I really do feel cheated when I spend an hour making Hibernate behave the way I want to.